rhdunn/libclangpy/README.md

 3.  provides a cleaner, more pythonic API;

-4.  provides backward compatibility for several APIs.
+4.  provides backward compatibility for several APIs;

+5.  supports Python 2 and Python 3.

 ## License